reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

 Your Event function is called with a two second delay.
 If you're quickly switching from the travel to the music room, by the time the travel room's notification shows, `roomId` is already `"music"`.
 This is why both notifications say "Welcome to music".

-To fix the issue, instead of reading the *latest* `roomId` inside the Event function, make it an parameter of your Event function, like `connectedRoomId` below.
+To fix the issue, instead of reading the *latest* `roomId` inside the Event function, make it a parameter of your Event function, like `connectedRoomId` below.
 Then pass `roomId` from your Effect by calling `onConnected(roomId)`:

 <Sandpack>